sagemath/trac_to_gh/Issue 7576.md

 # Issue 7576: improvements to the prove_BSD function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7576

 Original creator: rlm